-- 1. Inlet/Junction Box spacing shall not exceed 400 linear feet. - 2.
-Pipe diameters shall be equal to or larger than the adjoining upstream pipe diameter. - 3.
-The minimum pipe size shall be 18" in diameter or its equivalent arch or elliptical pipe. - 4.
-Only Reinforced Concrete Pipe (RCP) shall be constructed under all proposed or existing paved roadways. - 5.
-Proposed drainage easements for underground conveyance systems shall have a minimum width of 15 feet for when the proposed depth is equal to or less than 5 feet from pipe invert to proposed finished grade.
-Conveyance systems greater than 5 feet in depth from pipe invert to proposed finished grade shall be located in a drainage easement.
-Drainage easements shall have a 20' minimum width. - 6.
+- 1 2.
+Pipe diameters shall be equal to or larger than the adjoining upstream pipe 2 diameter.
+3 3.
+The minimum pipe size shall be 18" in diameter or its equivalent arch or 4 elliptical pipe.
+5 4.
+Only Reinforced Concrete Pipe (RCP) shall be constructed under all proposed 6 or existing paved roadways.
+7 5.
+Proposed drainage easements for underground conveyance systems shall have 8 a minimum width of 15 feet for when the proposed depth is equal to or less than 5 feet from pipe invert to proposed finished grade.
+Conveyance systems greater 9 10 than 5 feet in depth from pipe invert to proposed finished grade shall be located 11 in a drainage easement.
+Drainage easements shall have a 20' minimum width.
+12 6.
 County Standard Inlet Capacities.
-Under normal flood conditions County standard inlets are designed to accept the following flowrates: - 39 Type "A" Inlet 7-10 cfs

-1 Type "A-1" Inlet 7-10 cfs

-2 Type Modified "A" Inlet 14-20 cfs

-3 Double "A" Inlet 14-20 cfs

-FDOT inlets may be used as a substitute for County Standard Inlets provided the inlet capacity is accommodated by the specified inlet type.
+Under normal flood conditions County 13 standard inlets are designed to accept the following flowrates: 14 Type "A" Inlet 7-10 cfs 15 Type "A-1" Inlet 7-10 cfs Type Modified "A" Inlet 16 14-20 cfs 17 Double "A" Inlet 14-20 cfs 18 19 FDOT inlets may be used as a substitute for County Standard Inlets provided 20 the inlet capacity is accommodated by the specified inlet type. - 7.
+For drainage easements or drainage right-of-ways, see DSM 2-1.1 - 22